Construction Change Order Template 2026

 Description of the change

-The description should be specific.
+The description has to be specific.
+Compare the two versions below.

 Weak description: